freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/power-supply/index.md

 ---
 ## Power Supply

 A Power Supply Unit (PSU) supplies power to a computer.
 It converts AC power into steady low-voltage DC power for the internal components.
+In general a regular computer power supply is a metal box where bunch of wires come out from one end.

 A PSU is usually not user serviceable.
 For your safety, it is wise to never open a power supply unit.